-Children are welcome, but the hotel wouldn't be our first choice for families in Granada.
-Most guests are romantic couples or business travelers, plus you might find yourself worrying about the the kids putting jam handprints on the wall.
+Children are welcome, but the hotel isn't our first choice for families in Granada.
+Most guests are romantic couples or business travellers, plus you might find yourself worrying about the the kids making a mess.

 In the Palacio, 2 of the Deluxe Rooms can be linked to create a family suite, as can one of the Suites with another Deluxe Room.
 Extra beds can also be squeezed into the Dreamer Rooms in the New Wing though you won't be left with much lebensraum if you go for this option.
 All rooms can hold a baby cot, most have space for an extra bed.

 Remember baby and child equipment may be limited or need pre-booking

 - Airport: 25 minutes

 Hospes Palacio de los Patos is situated on Solarillo de Gracia, off Calle Recogidas, in the central residential-commercial district of Granada.
 It's within 10 minutes' walk of the Cathedral, the Capilla Real, the old Jewish quarter, City Hall and the university; 15 minutes from the Albaicin district and Sacromonte, and 20-30 minutes from the Alhambra.